H4HWV2011/msjarvis-public-docs/thesis/26-temporal-toroidal-semaphore-structure.md

 ### Temporal cycles constrained by gates

-Per-request pipelines (short-term), verification passes and sync jobs (medium-term; ★ now including AAPCAppE continuous ingest), and Chroma/GeoDB persistence (long-term; ★ 40 collections, 6,675,442 total vectors; `msjarvis:5433` ★ 5,416,521 GBIM entities with `confidence_decay` metadata) all operate under semaphore constraints: semaphores on LLM fabric concurrency (★ 22 registered / 21 active), BBB and truth filters at ingestion and response (★ audit → `jarvis-memory:8056`), and flag-based gating of psychological, spatial, and temporal-consciousness layers.
-Time scales and cycles thus do not operate freely; they are throttled and directed by gates that limit which processes run and how intensively they operate, including concurrency limits at the `llm20production` fabric and per-call timeouts in the main-brain. ★ With 96/96 containers Up, the temporal–gate interaction now operates at full registered capacity.
+Per-request pipelines (short-term), verification passes and sync jobs (medium-term; now including AAPCAppE continuous ingest and 6-hour `appalachian_english_corpus` cron), and Chroma/GeoDB persistence (long-term; ★★★ 49 collections, 6,722,589+ vectors; `msjarvis:5433` ★ 5,416,521 GBIM entities with `confidence_decay`) all operate under semaphore constraints: the `asyncio.Semaphore` on LLM fabric concurrency (★ 22 registered / 21 active), the confirmed 6-filter BBB stack at ingestion and response (★★★ all confirmed, live steg catch documented), OI-31 EEG cadence semaphores, and flag-based gating of psychological, spatial, and temporal-consciousness layers. ★★★ With 105 containers Up and all NBB/bridge closure items resolved, the temporal–gate interaction now operates at full confirmed capacity.

 ### Toroidal loops shaped by long-term memory and filters

-Cyclic sweeps such as full integration verification, I-Container growth tests, and Chroma–GeoDB synchronization revisit similar regions of semantic and spatial state but encounter different gating conditions and different memory contents at each pass.
-Newly admitted items in `jarvis_consciousness`, `autonomous_learning`, `ms_jarvis_memory` (★ growing at ≈288 records/day from interaction-derived background writes), `msjarvis_docs` (★ 4,192 items and growing via AAPCAppE), and `geodb_*` collections, along with updated GIS features (`msjarvisgis:5432` ★, 993 ZCTA centroids), alter the landscape that recurrent jobs traverse.
-Gates that block low-quality or unethical content affect which items participate in these loops; ★ the `confidence_decay` metadata on `msjarvis:5433` ★ GBIM entities introduces a temporal decay dimension that further shapes which beliefs are foregrounded on each recirculation.
-In spatial terms, this is where the classical periphery–center circulation of people and goods is recast as circulation of beliefs, benefits, risks, and narratives — with decay and deduplication (★ `spiritual_rag` −19,338 vectors) ensuring the torus does not accumulate indefinitely.
+Cyclic sweeps revisit similar regions of semantic and spatial state but encounter different gating conditions and different memory contents at each pass.
+Newly admitted items in `jarvis_consciousness`, `autonomous_learner` (★★ 68 items and growing), `ms_jarvis_memory`, `msjarvis_docs` (★ 4,192 items), `appalachian_english_corpus` (★★★ 210 docs, growing), and `geodb_*` collections, along with updated GIS features (`msjarvisgis:5432` ★), alter the landscape that recurrent jobs traverse.

+★★★ AU-02 v2 ensures that topic selection on each loop is informed by live `confidence_decay` scores, `appalachian_english_corpus` vocabulary signals, and current entanglement node density — so the torus is not merely re-traversing stale ground but actively steering toward the system's weakest epistemic regions.
+Gates that block low-quality or unethical content (★★★ 6-filter BBB stack) affect which items participate in these loops; ML-DSA-65 signatures provide a cryptographic anchor for items that do pass, ensuring that provenance is durable and verifiable across loops.

 ### Coordinated paths along dual tracks

-Meaning-oriented and analysis-oriented components share the same temporal and toroidal scaffolding but are coordinated by the same semaphore infrastructure.
-Requests that enable psychological support (★ `psychological_rag` restored 968 docs) or spiritual/context layers add new edges into the looped flow of information; requests that disable these flags restrict the loop to more technical subsystems.
-Likewise, role- or mode-like parameters in orchestrators and gateways determine which model ensembles and evaluators participate in each trajectory through the state space, while health and status endpoints (★ 96/96 Up) make these trajectories visible for audit.
+Meaning-oriented and analysis-oriented components share the same temporal and toroidal scaffolding but are coordinated by the same semaphore infrastructure. ★★★ `rag_grounded_v2` (127.0.0.1:7241, `dgm_available: true`) adds a DGM-grounded retrieval path that operates across both tracks — meaning-oriented queries retrieving spiritual or community knowledge and analysis-oriented queries retrieving geospatial or institutional knowledge both benefit from DGM validation on retrieval.
+The bridge restart procedure (`docker compose -f docker-compose-core.yml restart jarvis-consciousness-bridge`) ensures that the coordination infrastructure linking all three views can be reliably restored after any disruption.

-Seen together, the three structures define a kind of controlled dynamical system on an embedded, spatially enriched state space: time defines when events happen, toroidal loops define how peripheral and central representations circulate through one another, and semaphores define which directions of motion are permitted. ★ The March 28, 2026 state — 96/96 containers Up, full ChromaDB audit (40 collections, 6,675,442 vectors), secured audit trail at `jarvis-memory:8056`, and both PostgreSQL stores confirmed at their correct ports — represents the widest realized state of this controlled dynamical system to date.
+Seen together, the three structures define a controlled dynamical system on an embedded, spatially enriched state space: time defines when events happen, toroidal loops define how peripheral and central representations circulate through one another, and semaphores define which directions of motion are permitted. ★★★ The April 10, 2026 state — **105 containers Up**, all NBB/bridge/consciousness open items closed, 49 ChromaDB collections, 6,722,589+ vectors, 6-filter BBB confirmed live, `jarvis-memory:8056` fully mapped, AU-02 v2 and ML-DSA-65 documented, OI-31 EEG semaphore layer introduced, redteam cleared for launch — represents the most fully realized state of this controlled dynamical system to date.

 ---